Juliet879/Linex-Kenya-/README.md

-# Linex-Kenya-
+# Linex-Kenya
-Linex-Kenya is a mobile application that provides platform for an online market where people buy and sell goods,this may include brand new and also second hand items
+Linex-Kenya is a mobile application that provides platform for an online buyers and sellers to market their products,this may include brand new and also second hand items.

 # Technologies Used
 - Java